OptimalBits/bull/README.md

 __Warning:__ Do not override these advanced settings unless you understand the internals of the queue.

 `lockDuration`: Time in milliseconds to acquire the job lock.
 Set this to a higher value if you find that your jobs are being stalled because your job processor is CPU-intensive and blocking the event loop (see note below about stalled jobs).
-Set this to a lower value if your jobs are extremely time-sensitive and it might be OK if they get double-processed (due to them be falsly considered stalled).
+Set this to a lower value if your jobs are extremely time-sensitive and it might be OK if they get double-processed (due to them being falsly considered stalled).

 `lockRenewTime`: Interval in milliseconds on which to acquire the job lock.
 It is set to `lockDuration / 2` by default to give enough buffer to renew the lock each time before the job lock expires.
 It should never be set to a value larger than `lockDuration`.
 Set this to a lower value if you're finding that jobs are becoming stalled due to a CPU-intensive job processor function.
 Generally you shouldn't change this though.

-`stalledInterval`: Interval in milliseconds on which each worker will check for stalled jobs (i.e. unlocked jobs in the `active` state).
+`stalledInterval`: Interval in milliseconds on which each worker will check for stalled jobs.
 See note below about stalled jobs.
 Set this to a lower value if your jobs are extremely time-sensitive.
 Set this to a higher value if your Redis CPU usage is high as this check can be expensive.
-Note that because each worker runs this on its own interval and checks the entire queue, the stalled job actually run much more frequently than this value would imply.
+Note that because each worker runs this on its own interval and checks the entire queue, the stalled job check actually runs ont he queue much more frequently than this value would imply.

-`maxStalledCount`: The maximum number of times a job can be restarted before it will be permamently failed with the error `job stalled more than allowable limit`.
-This is set to a default of `1` with the assumption that stalled jobs should be very rare (only due to process crashes) and you want to be on the safer side of not restarting jobs.
-Set this higher if stalled jobs are common (e.g. processes crash a lot) and it's generally OK to double process jobs.
+`maxStalledCount`: The maximum number of times a stalled job can be restarted before it will be permamently failed with the error `job stalled more than allowable limit`.
+This is set to a default of `1` with the assumption that stalled jobs should be very rare (i.e. only due to process crashes) and you want to be on the safer side of not double-processing jobs.
+Set this higher if stalled jobs are common (e.g. processes crash a lot) and it's generally OK to double-process jobs.

 `guardInterval`: Interval in milliseconds on which the delayed job watchdog will run.
 This watchdog is only in place for unstable Redis connections which can caused delayed jobs to not be processed.
 Set to a lower value if your Redis connection is unstable and delayed jobs aren't being processed in time.

 `retryProcessDelay`: Time in milliseconds in which to wait before trying to process jobs, in case of a Redis error.
-Set to a lower value on an unstable Redis connection.
+Set to a lower value if your Redis connection is unstable.

 ---------------------------------------